bastein-collab/GreenSaver/README.md

   - 	op_brands_today via services/brands.ts.

 Once the SQL and ingestion are in place, the app shows live data with safe fallbacks when envs are missing.

+### SQL to run in Supabase (order)

+1. `db/schema_example.sql` – base tables + core views
+2. `db/deals_view.sql` – PostgREST view for deals list
+3. `db/geo.sql` – ZIP centroids, haversine, geo RPCs
+4. `db/reviews_subscriptions.sql` – subscriptions + reviews with RLS
+5. `db/security_init.sql` – grants/policies (idempotent)

+Tip: Use the Supabase SQL Editor.
+All scripts are idempotent and safe to re-run.

+### VS Code + Supabase workflow

+- Edit TypeScript/UI in VS Code as usual.
+The UI is frozen; only data wiring should change.
+- Apply SQL by pasting the files above into the Supabase SQL Editor (or check them into a migration system if you prefer).
+No additional tooling required.
+- Env: keep `.env` with client keys for Expo (`EXPO_PUBLIC_*`) and server keys for scrapers; VS Code uses them via `start-dev.ps1` and scripts.